-In Sanskrit, vastu means “dwelling” and shastra means “Science”.
-Originated from traditional hindu ideology, vastu shastra is based on integrating nature with architecture and hindu belief.
-Vastu shastra not only deals with architectural layout of building, but also for temples, cities, gardens, business, roads, water works, and other civil infrastructures works.
+In Sanskrit, vastu means “dwelling” and Shastra means “Science”.
+Originated from traditional Hindu ideology, Vastu Shastra is based on integrating nature with architecture and Hindu belief.
+Vastu Shastra not only deals with architectural layout of the building, but also for temples, cities, gardens, business, roads, waterworks, and other civil infrastructures works.
 The core feature of Vastu is the Vastu Purus Mandala and incorporates position of bodily and supernatural forces.
-In Vastupurush mandala, each square is allocated for each god and is suited for particular purpose in the house.
+In Vastupurush mandala, each square is allocated for each god and is suited for a particular purpose in the house.

 Vastu suggests house should be square or, rectangular shaped and should be symmetric, which allows maximum positive energy flow.
-Regular shape building are considered safer from earthquake and also load distribution is proportional from structural engineering perspective.
+Regular shape building is considered safer from the earthquake and also load distribution is proportional from a structural engineering perspective.

-We get maximum exposure to sunlight in south direction, north direction gets least sunlight and east and west also gets good amount of sunlight.
-In this perspective, putting store/treasure/puja room in north direction makes sense so that we can utilize other space for bedroom and open spaces.
-Also, morning sunlight is considered very good and leaving open space or, creating verandah/ balcony in east will allow more sunlight and fresh air to enter the house.
+We get maximum exposure to sunlight in south direction, north direction gets least sunlight and east and west also gets a good amount of sunlight.
+In this perspective, putting store/treasure/puja room in north direction makes sense so that we can utilize other space for a bedroom and open spaces.
+Also, morning sunlight is considered very good and leaving open space.
+Creating verandah/ balcony in the east will allow more sunlight and fresh air to enter the house.

-Vastu shastra considers energy of sun, earth, sky, wind, magnetic, thermal, cosmic, and light to provide pleasure, peace, and prosperity. it describes the ideal and good position for each room type.
+Vastu Shastra considers the energy of the sun, earth, sky, wind, magnetic, thermal, cosmic, and light to provide pleasure, peace, and prosperity.
+It describes the ideal and good position for each room type.
 It also suggests combining opposite forces together will bring bad luck in family e.g. putting kitchen and toilet together.
-Though everything in vastu is not scientifically proven or, explained and many people considers it as superstition, but still it helps to layout your floor plan and put open space in house, and makes you at least psychologically satisfied thinking you avoided vastu dosh or, defects.
-Professional architects/engineers also suggests to follow vastu principles and there are consultancies dedicated to vastu based designs.
+Though everything in vastu is not scientifically proven or, explained and many people consider it as superstition, still it helps to layout your floor plan and put open space in the house.
+This makes you at least psychologically satisfied thinking you avoided Vastu dosh or, defects.
+Professional architects/engineers also suggest to follow Vastu principles and there are consultancies dedicated to vastu based designs.
 If you are planning a new house, Good Luck with your new vastu designed home.